eyllanesc/QtExamples/official/webenginewidgets/spellchecker/README.md

 ## GENERATE DICTIONARY

-[`qwebengine_convert_dict`](https://code.qt.io/cgit/qt/qtwebengine.git/tree/src/tools/qwebengine_convert_dict) is a tool to convert dict file to bdict that comes with QtWebEngine.
+[`qwebengine_convert_dict`](https://code.qt.io/cgit/qt/qtwebengine.git/tree/src/tools/qwebengine_convert_dict) is a tool to convert dic file to bdict that comes with QtWebEngine.

 Execute on console: